William-King977/eng84_python_with_database/README.md

 # Python with SQL
 ### Apply CRUD
 `create`, `read`, `update`, `delete`

 ### Making data persistent
+The data still remains in the system after the processes have ended.
+For example, your account information is retained, so you don't have to create an account each time you access a website.

 ### Establishing a connection with PYODBC
 The following code establishes a connection from the `Northwind` database and Python, with `pyodbc`.